-Flat burr grinders are thought to retain more grounds than conical burrs.
+Flat burr grinders in general retain more grounds than conical burrs.

 This is important as it can affect the amount of beans bought and consumed.
-This can also affect the flavor of one’s brew.
+It can also affect the flavor of one’s brew.

 Conical burr grinders are best suited for coffees containing bright, individual flavors, like those of Africa.

-Flat burr grinders are said to be a stronger choice for the nutty varieties of South and Central American beans.
+Flat burr grinders usually are a stronger choice for the nutty varieties of South and Central American beans.

-It may be of importance to note that the majority of machines found in the coffee industry are those of the conical burr variety.
+It may be of importance to note that the majority of coffee makers with a grinder found in the coffee industry are those of the conical burr variety.

-Conical burr grinders offer greater efficiency while being used due to their shape.
+Conical burr grinders offer greater efficiency because of their shape.
 They generate less heat while grinding the beans and cost less to produce.

-On the left, the conical burr is pictured.
+In the image below, on the left is the conical burr.
 On the right, the flat burr.

 Typical burr grinders will include a bean hopper, a switch to turn on the grinder if automatic, or a hand crank if manual.

-The beans will then be ground and deposited into the coffee chamber, ready for use.
+This grinder grounds and deposits the beans into the coffee chamber, ready for use.